yuannuonuo/Circumplex-aware-Contrastive-Learning/README.md

 `CIRCLE_experiment_weights.zip` (~12 GB, organized one folder per experiment, on [Google Drive](https://drive.google.com/file/d/1GwT3hQiwCtcvDwc9ONyLAJqaH0ysbFZZ/view?usp=sharing)) because of their size — see §5 for how to download and place them.
-A single DeBERTa-v3-large model trained with CIRCLE reaches a development macro-F1 of **0.9471**, the best among all evaluated systems.
+A single DeBERTa-v3-large model trained with CIRCLE reaches a macro-F1 of **0.9471**, the best among all evaluated systems.

 ---